Claude Perdriel: Biography

-Claude Perdriel bought the newspaper France Observateur in 1964 and renamed it Le Nouvel Observateur.
+Perdriel bought the newspaper France Observateur in 1964 and renamed it Le Nouvel Observateur.
 In 1973, he launched the magazine Le Sauvage.

-In 1987, Claude Perdriel bought the magazine Challenge and renamed it Challenges.
+In 1987, Perdriel bought the magazine Challenge and renamed it Challenges.
 In 1999, he launched the magazine Le Nouveau Cinéma.

-In December 2017, the French carmaker Renault bought 40% of the Challenges group for 12 million euros in a move to push partly-owned news content to its system of connected cars.
-In December, Claude Perdriel bought back Renault's shares in Challenges for 6 millions euros.
+In December 2017, the French carmaker Renault bought 40% of the Challenges group for €12 million in a move to push partly-owned news content to its system of connected cars.
+In December, Perdriel bought back Renault's shares in Challenges for €6 millions.

-In July 2020, Claude Perdriel appeared in a trade court of justice to plead for the annulment of a contractual term signed during his 2015 financial turmoil which established he was legally obligated to retain all the assets of Sophia Publications for at least 10 years.
-In October 2020, Claude Perdriel sold Le Nouveau Magazine Littéraire to Jean-Jacques Augier and Stéphane Chabenat.
+In July 2020, Perdriel appeared in a trade court of justice to plead for the annulment of a contractual term signed during his 2015 financial turmoil which established he was legally obligated to retain all the assets of Sophia Publications for at least 10 years.
+In October 2020, he sold Le Nouveau Magazine Littéraire to Jean-Jacques Augier and Stéphane Chabenat.

-Private life
+Personal life

-Claude Perdriel was married Bénédicte Perdriel (née Sourieau).
-They had six children: Pauline, Olivier, Louis, Tessa, Vara et Kim.
+Claude Perdriel is married with Bénédicte Perdriel (née Sourieau).
+They have six children: Pauline, Olivier, Louis, Tessa, Vaea et Kim.